swoops/eval_villain/README.md

 **Important**: You must refresh the web page you are testing after every single configuration change for that change to take affect.

-EV works by injecting a script into the page at load time.
+EV works by injecting a script into the page *at load time*.
 To limit the potential for a visited site to attack EV, EV does not have any further communication with the page after it is injected.